pravanjan/js-state-manager/README.md

     userStore.subscribe(your function);

 Step 2:
-/_Then define your action for state array.
+Then define your action for state array.
 Every time we call this action it automatically call the subscribe render method.
-_/

         const AddNew = (state , payload)=>{
-console.log("Add Action");
                        state.push(payload);
                        return state;
                     }
-//call and dispatch the action when your user clicked add user button.
+call and dispatch the action when your user clicked add user button.

        userStore.dispatch(AddNew,{user object goes here});

 [(Back to top)](#table-of-contents)